eficode-academy/artifactory-katas/cli_build/README.md

 In order to use these exercises, you need the jfrog CLI.
 All examples and exercises here utilizes the CLI.
 It will be downloaded using the setup script, but if something goes wrong, it can be downloaded [here](https://jfrog.com/getcli/).

-> Info: If you had problems running the setup script needs to manually setup CLI configuration, running the following command: `./jfrog rt config --url $ARTIFACTORY_URL --user $ARTIFACTORY_USERNAME --password $ARTIFACTORY_PASSWORD --interactive=false`
+> Info: If you had problems running the setup script and needed to manually setup CLI configuration,
+> you need to run one of the following commands:
+> - using username and password: `./jfrog rt config --url $ARTIFACTORY_URL --user $ARTIFACTORY_USERNAME --password $ARTIFACTORY_PASSWORD --interactive=false`
+> - using apikey: `./jfrog rt config --url $ARTIFACTORY_URL --apikey $ARTIFACTORY_APIKEY --interactive=false`

 If you at any point need to look at the documentation, then here is the [link](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory).